How To Give People A Chance (or, In Defense-ish of Kanye West)

 It's time to become a better me...at least in the arena of normal human interaction.

-I've thought about this long and hard (#thatswhatshesaid) while I was deciding if I wanted an entire large DeFazio's chicken parm pizza by myself, or if I should go over to Sunhee's - the amazing Korean place a few blocks away - and have dinner with the two friends that for some reason put up with me.
-Sunhee's it was, and three glasses of wine in, I realized what I need to do is to really look for connection.
+I've thought about this long and hard while I was deciding if I wanted an entire large DeFazio's chicken parm pizza by myself or not.
+I decided to invite over the two friends that for some reason put up with me, and three glasses of wine in, I realized what I need to do is to really look for connection.

 This realization came to me when I wasn't listening to anything my friends were saying.

 I know that connection works.
-That's how I got out of all the anxiety crap.
+That's how I got out of all the anxiety cycle that many of us know and love.
 It's why I started writing.
-It's why I'm on the podcast (shout out to Not Another Anxiety Show....iTunes, baby, do it).
+It's why I do many of the things I do now.

 Connection, like chocolate and naps, fixes everything.